 No matter what direction you travel from on your road trip, you’ll have a beautiful drive into Herkimer, New York.
-Nestled in the foothills of the Adirondack Mountains, Herkimer is home to the Herkimer Diamond Mines and award-winning KOA campground, as well as Lock 18 of the Erie Canal.
+Nestled in the foothills of the Adirondack Mountains, Herkimer is home to the Herkimer Diamond Mines and an award-winning KOA campground, as well as Lock 18 of the Erie Canal.

 With your admission you are given use of a hammer, zip-lock bags for your diamond finds, and entrance to the museum.
 There are three separate mining areas where you are free to dig and chisel for diamonds all day.

 My kids loved the mines.
 The hammering was difficult for them – you need to actually break apart rock to look for diamonds – but they had lots of success digging in gravel areas and finding small diamonds.

 Our next stop was the Mohawk River waterfront: Gems Along the Mohawk.
 Here we found one of those awesome gift shops that contains an “everything but the kitchen sink” array of local products.

 The Captain of the Lil’ Diamond II was not only knowledgeable, but great with the kids.
 He gave us an animated history of the canal and lock system.
 Each child got a chance to steer the boat.
 And then the best part — moving through the working Lock 18.

-You enter the lock and the gates close behind you:
+You enter the lock and the gates close behind you.

 With the gates closed, the water level in the lock starts to go down.
 You can barely feel the boat moving, as you see the concrete walls rising above you.
-See the yellow rails at ground level in the photo above?
-Those same yellow rails are above the gates in the photo below.
+We all loved it!

 There’s a wonderful campground and opportunities for fishing, canoeing and kayaking.
 Or bike along State Bicycle Route 5.
 And just a 45 minute drive south is the National Baseball Hall of Fame in Cooperstown.